sjafferali/meditrack/docs/USER_GUIDE.md

 - **Last taken**: Shows exact time of most recent dose
 - **Today's doses**: Only counts doses taken since midnight
 - **History**: Preserves all dose records with timestamps

+## Printable Tracking Forms

+### Generating Printable Forms

+MediTrack allows you to generate printable medication tracking forms in PDF format:

+1. Click on a date in the calendar to open the **Daily Medication Log** modal
+2. Click the **Print Tracking Form** button
+3. A PDF file will automatically download to your device

+[Screenshot: Daily Log modal with Print Tracking Form button]

+### Using Printable Forms

+The PDF form includes:
+- **Medication listing**: All medications with dosages
+- **Daily tracking grid**: Space to mark doses as taken
+- **Notes section**: For additional information

+This feature is useful for:
+- Traveling when digital access may be limited
+- Creating a backup physical record
+- Sharing information with healthcare providers
+- Setting up a physical reminder system

+For more details, see the [Printable Tracking Forms](PRINTABLE_TRACKING_FORMS.md) documentation.

 ## Tips and Best Practices